Sunstrike/LiquidEnergy-Legacy/README.md

 ##License
 This mod itself is licensed under the MIT License (See `LICENSE.md`).

-It includes the Buildcraft API and IC2 API.
+It includes the Buildcraft API and IC2 API, along with some external classes.
 More details are available in `LICENSE.md`

 ##Building
 Simply call `ant` in the build directory to build.